naspredam/rest-scala-akka-reactive-programming/README.md

 ```

 The packages are stuctured as:
-- com.reactive.service.fraud: Main package of the application with all the logic of the endpoints + akka
+- *com.reactive.service.fraud*: Main package of the application with all the logic of the endpoints + akka
-- com.reactive.service.examples: examples used in part on the project, that are simple examples that may be of used for other users
+- *com.reactive.service.examples*: examples used in part on the project, that are simple examples that may be of used for other users
-- com.reactive.service.model: data model used on the application
+- *com.reactive.service.model*: data model used on the application

 ## Testing
 As this is not recent project, this has not been created in a TDD fashion and the test are done on a jmeter.